 PITCH 1 - 2 minutes

-Create a video that shares your idea for a film.
+Create a video that shares your idea for a film that may be a larger film than you are capable of making at this time.
 You will not be judged on technical videography, but your ability to share your vision and story.
 See link for helpful tips.
+Here are two examples of Short pitches by the Tribeca Film Festival:

 CREATIVE ARTS 1 - 2 minutes